kreismit/ECE4960/labs.md

 Another surprise I shouldn't have experienced was that the code didn't run when I executed `python main.py`.
 However, opening the file and noticing that it started with `#!/usr/bin/env python3` I realized it would run as a script, and it worked.
 This pointed out to me that `python` was mapped to `python2.7` and not `python3`.
 Always check versions.

+Lastly, I found that the code running on the Artemis does not "care" what length is sent with the message, but the Python code does.
+If I specified a length longer or shorter than the format string, I got an error, and if the format string and the length matched but the Artemis sent more data, then it was cut off after `length` bytes.

+<h1 id="L3"> Lab 3</h1>